-We caught up with Crystal Norris, an AIFS Study Abroad in Prague, Czech Republic alum who went abroad back in the spring of 2009.
+We caught up with Crystal Norris, an AIFS alum who spent a semester in Prague, Czech Republic back in the spring of 2009.
 Read on to see how her experience overseas changed her career path and helped her grow as a person on many levels.

 How has your study abroad experience impacted your educational goals and career?